Upload Files to Firebase Storage with JavaScript

 Firebase; being a robust Realtime Database solution; it provides Storage of files as well.
 Learn how to upload files to Firebase Storage with JavaScript in simple steps

 We will be going through a simple application to upload images to the Firebase Hosting along with some basic CRUD operations and authentication with Firebase.
-As we have already covered both topics on following location, we will be concentrating more on the file upload.
+As we have already covered both topics on the following location, we will be concentrating more on the file upload.

 If you are looking for how to upload files to PHP, you can read: